thehabbos007/tag/README.md

 ```

-And the simulation engine can handle millions of agents if real-time is not a concert, but at around 3 seconds/tick.
+And the simulation engine can handle millions of agents if real-time is not a concern, but at around 3 seconds/tick.

 There is some potential for further parallelism through parallel iteration in Rayon, but the current setup does not allow for that trivially.
 For basic sing-component iterations, it is possible, but for iterations across entities with multiple components, the plumbing needed is not in place out-of-the box.